ucam-department-of-psychiatry/camcops/docs/source/to_do.rst

 - Client-side task index, to speed up the client's patient summary view.
 (This is not a performance problem!)

+- Tasks record the language operational on the client at the moment of their creation.
+(Would need the client to remove this field for older server versions at the moment of upload.)
+A reason not to: users can switch language mid-way, and we're not going to track all those potential changes.

 Server
 ------